INDUSTRY CODES OF PRACTICE, STANDARDS & GUIDELINES

+We ask the Victorian government to ensure zero financial impact on-farm during the implementation and to install safeguards to guarantee supply chain costs don’t burden livestock producers as the system matures.
 The Victorian government must commit to the long term implementation of this system through investment that will result in improved supply chain traceability and emergency animal disease response outcomes.
-There must be significant focus on enforcement in areas of the industry that have a lessened awareness of the biosecurity risks and their responsibilities; namely hobby farmers in peri-urban sectors and non-accredited online sales of livestock.
+There must be significant focus on enforcement in areas of the industry that have a lessened awareness of the biosecurity risks and their responsibilities; namely hobby farmers in peri-urban areas and non-accredited online sales of livestock.

 Earlier this year the Livestock Group and members rallied against the boycott of meat processors at the Wodonga saleyards on the post-sale weighing of cattle.

 The VFF along with NSW Farmers hosted a meeting at Barnawartha Town Hall which was the catalyst for a senate inquiry into the effect of market consolidation on the red meat processing.
 With over 300 farmers rallying against the market power of red meat processors it was met with widespread anger that they reject post sale weighing.